 This Agreement

-These terms and the engagement letter to which they are attached (together "Agreement") set out the terms on which the Brentnalls SA ABN 74 705 292 014 ("Brentnalls SA", "we" or "us") will provide our services to you.
+These terms and the engagement letter to which they are attached (together “Agreement”) set out the terms on which Brentnalls SA ABN 74 705 292 014 (“Brentnalls SA”, “we” or “us”) will provide our services to you.
 Where the engagement letter is addressed to more than one addressee, each addressee is a party to, and is bound by, the terms of this Agreement.
-We will treat you as having accepted this Agreement if you continue to instruct us after you have received it without first stating that you do not accept the terms of this Agreement and/or you pay our accounts expressly calculated under the terms of this Agreement.
+Where a Nominated Representative has been appointed by a Client Group, each member of the Client Group including the Nominated Representative is bound by the terms of this Agreement.
+We will treat you as having accepted this Agreement if you (or the Nominated Representative) continue to instruct us after you have received it without first stating that you do not accept the terms of this Agreement and/or you pay our accounts expressly calculated under the terms of this Agreement.

-Both of us may execute this Agreement (and modifications to it) by electronic means.
-Both of us must agree in writing to any modification to this Agreement.
+Both you and us may execute this Agreement (and modifications to it) by electronic means.
+Both you and us must agree in writing to any modification to this Agreement.

-You represent and warrant that the person signing this Agreement on your behalf is expressly authorised to execute it and to bind you and any of your affiliates or others for whom services are performed to its terms.
+You represent and warrant that the person signing this Agreement on your behalf (including but not limited to the Nominated Representative) is expressly authorised to execute it and to bind you and any of your affiliates or others for whom services are performed to its terms.

-This Agreement will continue to be effective until we advise you of any change in the arrangement.
+This Agreement will continue to be effective until we advise you of any change in the arrangement or until this Agreement is terminated.

 About Us